 How do I troubleshoot VPN DNS leaks on EdgeMax?

 Ensure that DNS requests from clients on the LAN are forced to use the VPN’s DNS servers or the DNS resolvers you choose.
 Disable IPv6 if needed to prevent leaks, and verify with online DNS leak tests when the VPN is active.
-What is hotspot vpn
+Hoxx vpn microsoft edge setup guide, features, security, and troubleshooting for Windows, Mac, Android, and iOS 2026

 Quick-start recap